lonelycode/tyk-io-site-content/v1.8/event-handlers/monitoring.md

 ## Setting custom triggers on a per key or a per-organisation basis

-Sometimes you will not want to have every user have a trigger event at the same levels, you can set manual trigger levels by adding a `monitor` section to the Session Object that defines a keys access details, this can also be added to the session object of an oganisation ID:
+Sometimes you will not want to have every user have a trigger event at the same levels, you can set manual trigger levels by adding a `monitor` section to the Session Object that defines a keys access details, this can also be added to the session object of an organisation ID:

     "monitor": {